UndergroundCoding/MetroFaxBlast/README.md

 Because MetroFax limits fax blasts to 50 hand-marked contacts, sending faxes to thousands of contacts can become a laborious and time-consuming task.

+With the aid of this simple script, let Puppeteer headless browser do all the work for you.

 ## To Run
 1. Make sure Node.js is installed and install the puppeteer api.
 2. Adjust config.JSON to desired settings.